Updated: Jul 18

 GPS Coordinates for Mersing Beach Car Park: 2.603342, 103.781046

-From there, if you following to the right side of the coast, there’s another trail at the end of the beach.
+From there, if you follow to the right side of the coast, there’s another trail at the end of the beach.
 Again, another short climb (much safer and less steep compared to the first one) and then you will reach the last beach of the Pulau Mawar.
+Other than Milky Way, the place is also good for sunrise.

 3. Mount Kinabalu, Sabah